 Jae Crowder spent all training camp preparing to be the team's starting power forward.
 Thompson was moved to the bench as a backup center to Kevin Love.

 This lasted exactly three games as all players involved were struggling with their new roles.

 Lue shuffled his cards, sending Crowder and Wade to the bench while Smith and Thompson regained their starting spots.
 Five games later, Thompson suffered a strained calf, and back into the starting lineup came Crowder.

 Everyone caught up?

 Now, Thompson is nearing his return.
-He's back at practice playing 4-on-4 full contact and could join the team later this week, according to ESPN's McMenamin.
+He's back at practice playing 4-on-4 full contact and could join the team later this week, according to ESPN.com's McMenamin.

 Lue said, "Not sure how he's going to feel after today when he got done working out, so just trying to get a gauge on how he feels today, if there's any soreness or pain or anything and go from there."

-There's arguments to be made for both sides.
+There are arguments to be made for both sides.
 Thompson gives the Cavs better size, rebounding and interior defense.
-While he would protect Love from guarding bigger centers, it may force Cleveland to adjust it's defensive strategy.
+While he would protect Love from guarding bigger centers, it may force Cleveland to adjust its defensive strategy.